Watts family: Sharon

-The Watts and The Queen Vic
+The Queen Vic

-Inextricably linked to the Watts family is The Queen Victoria pub.
+Inextricably linked to the Watts family, since the 1970s, is The Queen Victoria pub.
 It is, in many ways, the family's ancestral home and the site of their most memorable events - the pub which Den and Angie ran together for more than a decade, where they raised Sharon, and to which Den returned with his second wife Chrissie.
 For Sharon, it was her home for most of her childhood and early adult life, and where "her roots" lie; the place most strongly associated with her father and mother.

 For many viewers and fans, the Vic is synonymous with the Watts family; in particular Den, Angie, Chrissie, and Sharon, and Den and Angie often remain its most favoured landlords.
-Indeed, such is the strong association between the Vic and Den that it was constantly and prematurely reported in the media of his imminent return to ownership, and upon his death he vowed: “You’ll never get me out of the Vic!”
+Indeed, such is the strong association between the Vic and Den that it was constantly and prematurely reported in the media of his imminent return to ownership, and upon his death he vowed: "You'll never get me out of the Vic!"
 With the exception of Vicki, Dennis Jnr and Albie, all the Watts family have now served behind the bar of the Vic, with Den, Angie, Sharon, and Chrissie all at one time or another landlords of the pub.

 The link between the Watts family and The Queen Vic is reinforced by the fact that only two other families have owned the pub in EastEnders first 25 years (apart from a brief spell in the early 1990s when it was run by Eddie Royle), and that the Watts family have secured possession on four separate occasions (Sharon in 1991, 2001 and 2020 and Den and Chrissie in 2004) in addition to their original run in-charge (1985–88).
 Den had sold to the pub to Frank Butcher in 1988, and Sharon's first husband Grant Mitchell had bought it for them to run together three years later.
 Phil, Grant's brother who eventually became Sharon's third husband, later had spells running the pub, as did his mother Peggy.